 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If you are taking an opioid drug on a regular basis, are addicted to an opioid drug, or are having withdrawal signs.
+- If you are taking an opioid drug like morphine or oxycodone, are addicted to an opioid drug, or are having withdrawal signs.

 - If you have taken a pain drug within the past 7 to 10 days.

 - If you are breast-feeding or plan to breast-feed.